HINDU AT HEART

 Education, Faith, and What it Means to Belong in America

-Hindu at Heart explores what it means to grow up Hindu in America—and how public education has shaped the story of belonging for generations of Hindu American families.
+Hindu at Heart explores what it means to grow up Hindu in America — and how public education has shaped the story of belonging for generations of Hindu American families and communities.
+Drawing on archival research, personal narrative, and in-depth interviews with Hindu American families, it traces the overlooked entanglement between faith, immigration, and schooling in the American story.

 Who should read this book?